Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Numerical results

 We perform Monte Carlo simulations of our SA decoder under the setting described in \secref{sec:setting}.
 In \secref{sec:result_logical_error_rate}, we evaluate the logical error rate of our SA decoder.
-In \secref{sec:convergence_pure_error}, we examine the validity of our greedy matching decoder used to construct initial configurations.
+In \secref{sec:effect_of_error_configuration}, we examine the validity of our greedy matching decoder used to construct initial configurations.
 We compare elapsed times of our SA decoder with other decoding algorithms in \secref{sec:comparison_time}.